-You may have seen a sticker or sign that indicate that a person is a “Safe Zone” or has been “Safe Zone Trained.”
-These signs mean a person is open to talking about and being supportive of LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning +) individuals and identities.
+You may have seen a sticker or sign that says “Safe Zone” or “Safe Zone Trained.”
+These visual indicators can mean a variety of things in different communities.

-LGBTQ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
-Displaying “Safe Zone” stickers can help a organizations communicate to others a commitment to creating LGBTQ-inclusive environments.
+One common one is that LGBTQ+ folks sometimes question whether they will feel safe, welcomed, or supported in a new environment.
+Displaying Safe Zone stickers and demonstrating you went to a training can communicate to others the commitment you’re making to creating LGBTQ-inclusive environments.

 How do I become a Safe Zone / make my organization a Safe Zone?

 First, let us just say that we think it’s awesome than you want your organization to be a safe and inclusive place for LGBTQ+ folks.

 Attending a Safe Zone training, having a deeper familiarity and comfort with vocabulary, inclusive practices, and privilege can help you identify ways that your organization can continue to be a more safe and inclusive space for your LGBTQ+ coworkers.

 We would encourage you not to call your organization a “Safe Zone” but instead to think strategically about ways to get everyone organization Safe Zone trained so they as individuals have a personal connection and understanding of the material.
 If you want folks to know your organization is LGBTQ-inclusive, welcoming, and affirming, we encourage you to start with that statement and then invite folks to hold you accountable through feedback.

 Start local!
 If you’re looking to attend a Safe Zone training, contact a local college/university/LGBTQ community center to see if they offer Safe Zone (or other LGBTQ inclusion) trainings to the community or if they’d be willing to put one on of if you helped coordinate a group.
 If they don’t offer trainings, they may be able to direct you to a resource that does!